MarkusBordihn/BOs-Mods-Optimizer/README.md

 ???.client".
 The mod is mostly helpful if it is used on the server and the client side.

+## Fabric Support ?

+Unfortunately Fabric is not supporting loading any mods / code after the `GameProvider` but before the Fabric Mod Loader, for this reason we are currently not able to support Fabric as long as this is not changed.

 ## Example Mod Pack

 If you want to see this mod in action, please take a look at: